vacu9708/Tools-etc/Fundamental knowledge/UDP, TCP/readme.md

 # TCP (Transmission Control Protocol)
 TCP ensures the ordered, reliable delibery of packets using handshakes, acknowledgments, flow control and congestion control.<br>
 1. A connection is established by a 3-way handshake
-2. Once a connection is established, TCP segments data into small packets to send.
+2. TCP segments data into small packets to send.
 3. The connection is terminated by a 4-way handshake.
-**Sequence number** is used to keep track of every byte sent to ensure reliable transmission.

 ## 3-way handshake
-establishes a reliable connection between two devices over a network.
+A process to establishes a reliable connection between two devices over a network.

 ![image](https://user-images.githubusercontent.com/67142421/223976212-ecc67af5-a969-4b56-bf09-d728357b96db.png)